Fadayini-Priscilla/hackbio-cancer-internship/Hack bio Stage 2 task.md

 - ACTIVE SITE AND MUTATION SITES

-The PDB contains 14 residues on the active site while the Swiss model had 21 residues on the active site which were both visualized and any structural deviations observed.
+The PDB contains 14 residues on the active site while the SWISS-MODEL had 21 residues on the active site which were both visualized and any structural deviations observed.
 From the PDB there were a total of 9 residues that are known to undergo mutagenesis.
 These were visualized and compared on all the models.

 - CONFORMATIONS